History of Sex in Cinema:

 It was an "open-door" relationship for the three, who sought after free-flowing cocaine, sex, parties, promiscuous self-gratification, and the spoiled life.
 They drove expensive cars and often booked fancy, expensive hotel rooms.

-They inevitably learned about the perils of unprotected sex (and HIV/AIDS) and their own emotional emptiness, when bikinied Christie developed sores and lesions all over her body, and was left ill lying on a towel on a sandy beach as the downbeat film ended ("There's no more sun").
+They inevitably learned about the perils of unprotected sex (and HIV/AIDS) and their own emotional emptiness, when bikinied Christie developed sores and lesions all over her body, and was left ill lying on a towel on a sandy beach as the downbeat film ended (the film's final line: "There's no more sun").

 Raised in an unsatisfactory foster home in South Carolina, and married at the age of 15 to dim-witted 20 year-old Mickey (Zeb Newman) in order to escape ("Mickey seemed like a dream come true"), red-headed teenaged orphan Jolene (Jessica Chastain in her screen debut) found herself in a worse situation.
 In the house of Mickey's parents, her Uncle Phil (Dermot Mulroney) had illegal sex with the ingenue during passionate encounters, and was left homeless when volatile Aunt Kay (Theresa Russell) discovered their indiscretions.